This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 For each algebra of the Cayley-Dickson construction, the conjugate of a product is the product of the conjugates in opposite order.
 That is, for any two elements p and q of such an algebra, ( p q )* = q* p* .
 The statement for any one algebra implies the same statement for the next algebra, so it holds for all of them by induction.

 Now suppose the statement is true for one step of the Cayley-Dickson construction.
-We will now show it is true for the next step in the construction.
-Using only the Cayley-Dickson formulas for multiplication and conjugation,
+Then it is also true for the next step in the construction: using only the Cayley-Dickson formulas for multiplication and conjugation,

 while